ArchExalt/subdomain-finder-python/README.md

-# subdomainFinder
+# Subdomain Finder
-Simple subdomain finder written in Python.
+A simple subdomain finder written in Python.